nushell/nushell.github.io/book/variables_and_subexpressions.md

 ## Subexpressions

-You can always evaluate a subexpression and use its result by wrapping the expression with parentheses `()`.
+You can always evaluate a subexpression and use its result by wrapping the expression with dollar-prefixed parentheses `$()`.

 The parentheses contain a pipeline that will run to completion, and the resulting value will then be used.
-For example, `(ls)` would run the `ls` command and give back the resulting table and `(git branch --show-current)` runs the external git command and returns a string with the name of the current branch.
-You can also use parentheses to run math expressions like `(2 + 3)`.
+For example, `$(ls)` would run the `ls` command and give back the resulting table and `$(git branch --show-current)` runs the external git command and returns a string with the name of the current branch.
+You can also use parentheses to run math expressions like `$(= 2 + 3)`.

 Subexpressions can also be pipelines and not just single commands.
 If we wanted to get a list of filenames larger than ten kilobytes, we can use an subexpression to run a pipelines and assign this to a variable:

 ```
-> let names-of-big-files = (ls | where size > 10kb)
+> let names-of-big-files = $(ls | where size > 10kb)
 > echo $names-of-big-files
 ───┬────────────┬──────┬──────────┬──────────────
  # │    name    │ type │   size   │   modified